New: LINE Official Account | Media Guide | download for FREE >>

 With over 2.5 billion internet users, which amounts to about 55% of all internet users, the Asia Pacific region boasts the highest number of internet users in the world.
-The region has also gone through vast and rapid digital transformation over the past few years, a result of the global pandemic.
+The region has also gone through a vast and rapid digital transformation over the past few years, a result of the global pandemic.

 This widespread internet adoption and changes brought on by digital transformation has resulted in great development within the digital marketing sector.
 We take a look at five digital marketing trends we expect to see this year across the APAC region, along with key takeaways for each.